Market domination: Legal definition

 The identification of the relevant and geographic market must first be established before being able to calculate shares or an undertaking’s dominance within that market.
 Dominance as an economic concept is determined within EU competition law through a 2-stage process, which first requires the identification of the relevant market as was established in Continental Can v Commission.
 This was affirmed in paragraph 30 of the judgement of AstraZeneca AB v Commission, in which the Commission stated that it must be assessed whether an undertaking is able to act independently of its competitors, customers and consumers.

 The identification of the relevant and geographic market is assessed through the hypothetical monopolist test, which questions would a party's customer, switch to an alternative supplier located elsewhere, in response to a small relative price increase.
 Therefore, it is a question of interchangeability and demand substitutability, meaning whether one product can be a substitute for another, and whether an undertaking's market power puts them above price competition.
-The second stage of the test requires the Commission to look at various factors to see if an undertaking enjoys a dominant position on that relevant market.
+The second stage of the test requires the commission to look at various factors to see if an undertaking enjoys a dominant position on that relevant market.

+Market dominance attractiveness

+Why firms want a greater market share is a logical concept with both empirical and theoretical foundations.
+One of the main driving principles is a firm's profit motive, dealing specifically with why firms choose to maximize their profits.
+As research links market share to return on investment, it is expected that firms will choose to follow strategies which lead to increasing market share and a more dominant position in the market.